ZMYaro/paintz/test_plan.md

 		1. Left click
 		2. Single-point touch
 	3. Draw with fill color with right click
-	4. Draw a line and change tools
-	5. Draw a curve with 1 control point and change tools
+	4. Switch line and fill colors by switching left- and right-clicking for successive points
-	6. Draw after changing line color
+	5. Draw after changing line color
-	7. Draw after changing fill color
+	6. Draw after changing fill color
-	8. Draw after changing line width
+	7. Draw after changing line width
+	8. Swap the line and fill colors with X while drawing
+	9. Increase and decrease the line width with [ and ] while drawing
+	10. Change the line color between adding control points
+	11. Change the fill color between adding control points
+	12. Increase and decrease the line width between adding control points
+	13. Draw an initial line and change tools
+	14. Draw a curve with 1 control point and change tools
+	15. Draw an initial line < 1px long and confirm it gets aborted
-	9. Undo drawing
+	15. Undo drawing

 14. Rectangle tool
 	1. Select tool with: